Clinical Professor of Surgery

 Dr. Garcia-Toca joined Stanford Vascular Surgery in 2015.
 He is currently Clinical Professor of Surgery in the Division of Vascular Surgery.
 Dr. Garcia-Toca had previously served as an Assistant Professor of Surgery at Brown University.
 Dr. Garcia Toca is the division chief of vascular surgery at Santa Clara Valley Medical Center in San Jose.

-Dr. Garcia-Toca joined the Stanford University, Division of Vascular Surgery on March 1, 2015 as a Clinical Associate Professor of surgery.
-His research interests include new therapeutic strategies and outcomes for the management of vascular trauma, cerebrovascular diseases, aortic dissection and aneurysms.
+His research interests include new therapeutic strategies and outcomes for the management of vascular trauma, cerebrovascular diseases, dialysis access, aortic dissection, and aneurysms.

 Board Certification, American Board of Surgery, Vascular Surgery (2011)